 Step 2: Take one digit at a time, starting from the digit in the hundreds place in our case.
 We see 2 is not divisible by 5, so we take it with the next number (4 in our case); therefore, 24 is not completely divisible by 5 but is close to 5 x 4 = 20.
 So we subtract 24 by 20.
 We get the remainder as 4.

 Step 3: Now, we take the digit in one’s place (5 in 245) and combine it with the remainder.
 We have 45, which is divisible 9 times by 5.
 Therefore 45 – 45 is 0.
-Hence we have divided the number with a quotient of 49 and remainder 0.
+Hence we have divided the number with a quotient of 49 and a remainder of 0.
 See the figure below to understand this.

 While dividing a number sometimes, we may be left with a remainder, and it is completely fine.
 Remainder signifies that the dividend is not completely divisible by the divisor.
 Now, you are ready to calculate mathematical expressions by using the standard algorithm mentioned above.